 Promotes healthy eating and appreciation for a variety of foods

-Teaches problem solving, safety skills, how to follow instructions, multi-tasking and planning.
-Helps develop focus and concentration, creativity, resilience, confidence, and independence
+Teaches problem-solving, safety skills, following instructions, multitasking, and planning.
+It helps develop focus, concentration, creativity, resilience, confidence, and independence.

 Builds family bonds and cooperation

-Learning to cook foods from different cultures is a way to teach kids about different views and tastes, and how much fun it is to embrace, appreciate and enjoy all the variety of amazing people in our world.
+Learning to cook foods from different cultures is a way to teach kids about different views and tastes and how much fun it is to embrace, appreciate and enjoy the variety of amazing people in our world.

 Cooking Up Enthusiasm Through Reading

-- Easy instructions, color coded that highlights child friendly steps
+- Easy instructions, color-coded that highlight child-friendly steps

 - Healthy, wholesome ingredients, many incorporate natural sweeteners like honey and maple syrup